rmpayaby/FYS-STK4155_project3/README.md

 This repository contains neural network, KRR, and SVR-codes used in the project in src- and Codes_neural_net folder.

+The processing of the data set can be found in test_script.ipynb.

 Log-files after executing the conversion of the predicted data back to spatial data in order to create the maps in GIS are also stored as well.